Introduction

 Control changes.
 Everyone is aware when a request is out of scope and how it should be handled.

-Support ownership: Clients understand ongoing maintenance and support responsibilities post-go live.
+Support ownership: Customers understand ongoing maintenance and support responsibilities post-go live.

 This has the following benefits:

-Sets client expectations from the start, reducing delays.
+Sets customer expectations from the start, reducing delays.

 Prevents unofficial or unpaid work.